-Subject STEM Honors Diploma Arts Honors Diploma Social Science and Civic Engagement Honors Diploma Math 5 units 4 units 4 units Science 5 units, including 2 units of advanced science 3 units, including 1 unit of advanced science 3 units, including 1 unit of advanced science Social Studies 3 units 3 units 5 units World Languages 3 units of one world language, or no less than 2 units of each of two world languages studied 3 units of one world language, or no less than 2 units of each of two world languages studied 3 units of one world language, or no less than 2 units of each of two world languages studied Fine Arts 1 unit 4 units 1 unit Electives 2 units with a focus in STEM 2 units with a focus in fine arts 3 units with a focus in social sciences and/or civics GPA 3.5 on a 4.0 scale 3.5 on a 4.0 scale 3.5 on a 4.0 scale ACT/SAT ACT: 27 or higher/SAT: 1280 or higher ACT: 27 or higher/SAT: 1280 or higher ACT: 27 or higher/SAT: 1280 or higher Field Experience Complete a field experience and document the experience in a portfolio specific to the student's area of focus Complete a field experience and document the experience in a portfolio specific to the student's area of focus Complete a field experience and document the experience in a portfolio specific to the student's area of focus Portfolio Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus
+Subject High School Academic Diploma Career-Technical Diploma with Honors with Honors English 4 units 4 units Mathematics 4 units, including Algebra I, Geometry, Algebra II or equivalent and another higher level course or a four-year sequence of courses that contain equivalent content 4 units, including Algebra I, Geometry, Algebra II or equivalent and another higher level course or a four-year sequence of courses that contain equivalent content Science 4 units, including 2 units of advanced science 4 units, including 2 units of advanced science Social Studies 4 units 4 units Foreign Language 3 units, including at least 2 units in each language studied Not counted toward requirements Fine Arts 1 unit Not counted toward requirements Career-Technical Not counted toward requirements, and may not be used to meet requirements Now counted in Electives Electives Not counted toward requirements 4 units of Career-Technical minimum.
+Program must lead to an industry recognized credential, apprenticeship, or be part of an articulated career pathway.
+Grade Point Average 3.5 on a 4.0 scale 3.5 on a 4.0 scale ACT/SAT Score [excluding scores from the writing sections] 27 ACT / 1210 SAT 27 ACT / 1210 SAT Additional Assessment Not applicable Achieve proficiency benchmark established for appropriate Ohio Career-Technical Competency Assessment or equivalent Field Experience and Portfolio Required onors Diploma Arts Honors Diploma Social Science and Civic Engagement Honors Diploma 4 units 4 units luding 2 units of science 3 units, including 1 unit of advanced science 3 units, including 1 unit of advanced science 3 units 5 units one world or no less than 2 ch of two world studied 3 units of one world language, or no less than 2 units of each of two world languages studied 3 units of one world language, or no less than 2 units of each of two world languages studied 4 units 1 unit n a focus in 2 units with a focus in fine arts 3 units with a focus in social sciences and/or civics 0 scale 3.5 on a 4.0 scale 3.5 on a 4.0 scale higher/SAT: 1280 ACT: 27 or higher/SAT: 1280 or higher ACT: 27 or higher/SAT: 1280 or higher a field experience nent the e in a portfolio the student's us Complete a field experience and document the experience in a portfolio specific to the student's area of focus Complete a field experience and document the experience in a portfolio specific to the student's area of focus comprehensive work based on t's field or a topic that is he student's area Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus